keegoid/middleman-html5-foundation/README.md

 #### BitBalloon

 To set up the automatic [BitBalloon][bb] deploys, login as a non-root user.

-From your Middleman project directory, install Middleman extenstions in the Gemfile: `sudo bundle install`
+From your Middleman project directory, install Middleman extensions in the Gemfile:
+`sudo bundle install`
 Optionally, run the local middleman server at [http://localhost:4567/](http://localhost:4567/) to confirm that your new site is functional: `bundle exec middleman`
 Commit your changes with git: `git commit -am 'first commit'`
 Push commits to your remote repository on GitHub: `git push origin master`
 Go to the [BitBalloon][bb] site and:
    - do an initial manual drag and drop deploy of your new site
    - go to your site in the BitBalloon UI
    - click "Link site to a Github repo" at the bottom right (currently a beta feature so you may need to request access)